Adversarial Attacks Leverage Interference Between Features in Superposition: Acknowledgments

 \section{Acknowledgments}

 L. Prieto was supported by the UKRI Centre for Doctoral Training in Safe and Trusted AI [EP/S0233356/1].
 M. Barsbey was supported by the EPSRC Project GNOMON (EP/X011364/1).
-T. Birdal acknowledges support from the Engineering and Physical Sciences Research Council [grant EP/X011364/1].
-T. Birdal was supported by a UKRI Future Leaders Fellowship.[grant number MR/Y018818/1].
+T. Birdal acknowledges support from the Engineering and Physical Sciences Research Council [grant EP/X011364/1] and the UKRI Future Leaders Fellowship [grant number MR/Y018818/1].